mysterymath/lcc6502/Linker_Scripts.md

 must have a `name` and produces `<name>.asm` as output.
 The object files placed in each section are given by the `inputs` array.

 The address space that the section occupies at runtime may be specified using `from` and `to`, with the same semantics as above.
-If not provided, they are automatically allocated from memory.
 The given ranges need not be contained in a memory declaration.

+If address ranges are not provided, the section is automatically allocated to part of some memory declaration.
+Automatic allocations cannot span memory declarations or use ranges explicitly allocated to other sections.
+I If the automatically allocated sections cannot be made to all fit in the available memory, the linker signals an error.

 The memory used can be indicated to be ROM by setting `type` to `"ROM"`.
 If any mutable or volatile objects with static lifetime and an initializer occur within the section, the compiler will generate a function with the name `__<name>_init`.
 Calling this function copies initialization data from the ROM section to the RAM address allocated for the mutable objects.
 This must be called before any code that refers to the variable, since all such code will expect the object to be present and initialized at its RAM address.
 The function takes no arguments, has no return value, and is externally visible.